CodeYourFuture/syllabus/docs/git/index.md

 If you don't commit, maybe you'll try the perfect colour, then try a different colour, and forget what the previous colour was!
 Disaster!
 But if you commit each thing you try, you can always go back and see what it was!

 Similarly, you don't need to have finished everything before you push - in fact, it can be better to push lots!
-If your computer crashes, or you accidentally delete your files, or you want to work on homework on someone else's computer, you can always get back anything that you've pushed to Github.
+If your computer crashes, or you accidentally delete your files, or you want to work on homework on someone else's computer, you can always get back anything that you've pushed to GitHub.
 So commit often, and push often!

 You also don't need to have finished all of your homework in order to make a pull request!
-If you've been struggling with one question, you can make a pull request and ask for help (you can even link to it on Slack!).
+If you've been struggling with one question, you can make a pull request and ask for help (you can even link to it on Slack!
+It will help the volunteers to help you, because they will be able to see exactly the code you're strugglign with).
 Or if you've done most of the homework, but are struggling with a few questions, a volunteer can look at what you've done and help you out - but only if they can see your code!

 Commit often, push often, and make pull requests early!

 You may notice that your commits all have messages like "Update file.txt", whereas the ones before you started editing have different messages.

-These messages can be really useful to understand what a change did without having to read the whole thing.
+Commit messages can be really useful to understand what a change did without having to read the whole thing.
 Let's try out an exercise to help us understand this:

 ### Exercise 6 (10 minutes)

-1. Clone https://github.com/illicitonion/git-log-example TODO: Move this repo into CodeYourFuture.
-TODO: Give instructions for how to clone a second repo (because the screen is different from your first time).
+1. Clone https://github.com/CodeYourFuture/git-log-example (if you forgot how, check the cheatsheet TODO: Link)
-2. Have a read of the file.txt file.
+2. Have a read of the file called `README.md`.
 See if you can find a problem in the file.
-3. Look through the history in Github Desktop.
+3. Look through the history in GitHub Desktop.
 See if you can work out when and why the problem was introduced.
 4. Make a pull request fixing the problem.

 ### Exercise 7 (5 minutes)

 Remember earlier we looked at three blog posts?
-They're actually in a repository on Github (TODO: Link).
+They're actually in a repository on GitHub! https://github.com/CodeYourFuture/git-draft-blog-post-example

 Clone the repository and take a look.
 Can you find all of the differences between them now?
 Can you tell which was the finished version?
+How much easier/harder is this than it was without Git?

 ## Commit messages